In this brief guide, we will discuss Katelyn Nicole Davis and what drove her to suicide, and all the situations surrounding her mental health state.

 While these classifications are meant more for clinicians, what regular people need to be aware of are sign and symptoms of suicide, which according to the NIMH, are:

-- “Talking about wanting to die or wanting to kill themselves
+- “Talking about wanting to die or wanting to finish off themselves

 - Talking about feeling empty, hopeless, or having no reason to live

-- Planning or looking for a way to kill themselves, such as searching online, stockpiling pills, or newly acquiring potentially lethal items (e.g., firearms, ropes)
+- Planning or looking for a way to finish off themselves, such as searching online, stockpiling pills, or newly acquiring potentially lethal items (e.g., firearms, ropes)

 - Talking about great guilt or shame